nicowalter256/voucher-backend/README.md

 This is a Node.js backend for an Internet Data Voucher System.
 It manages user authentication, voucher management, and payment processing using MTN MoMo and a PostgreSQL database (hosted on Supabase).

+## Hosted URL

+The backend is hosted at: [https://voucher-backend-1.onrender.com/](https://voucher-backend-1.onrender.com/)

 ## Features

 - User authentication